kazisean/Dormy/README.md

 # Dormy

 Hello!
-And welcome to the documentation of Dormy : Here is a step by step guide on how to use our product.
+And welcome to the documentation of Dormy : Here is a step by step guide on how to use our TUI dorm management system.

 Steps to download Dormy :